 On the 23rd of October 1957, Christian Dior died in Montecatini, Italy.
-His death was as sudden as his entry into the world of haute couture.
-Exactly ten years prior to his death, at the beginning of 1947, Dior’s first collection transformed the notion of fashion.
-After years of war asceticism, scarcity and rationing, which applied also to the fashion industry, this collection brought hope for the return of femininity.
+His death was as sudden as his entry into the world of haute couture ten years earlier.
+At the beginning of 1947, Dior’s first collection changed the entire fashion world.
+After years of war asceticism, scarcity and rationing this collection brought hope for the return of femininity.
 “We were emerging from a period of war, of uniforms, of women-soldiers built like boxers.
 I drew women-flowers, soft shoulders, flowering busts, fine waists like liana and wide skirts like corolla.
 But it is well known that such fragile appearances are obtained only at the price of a rigorous construction… I wanted my dresses to be constructed, modelled upon the curves of the feminine body whose sweep they would stylize.”
 (Christian Dior, Christian Dior et moi)

-This bomb, dropped by Dior into the world of fashion, adopted quickly the name of New Look.
+Dior’s collection adopted quickly the name of New Look.
 It was fresh.
 It was rich.
 It was unique.
 And almost immediately it dazzled the social elites of the world.
 To Dior’s faithful followers belonged, among others, the Duchess of Windsor, Eva Gardner, Grace Kelly, Rita Hayworth or Marlene Dietrich.
-In the Hitchcock’s movie ‘Strange Fright’, Dietrich had her whole wardrobe designed by Dior.
-So, what was the secret of this extraordinary success?
+In Hitchcock’s movie ‘Strange Fright’, Dietrich had her whole wardrobe designed by Dior.
+What was then the secret of this extraordinary success?